E11

 • Step 1 – Inspect venting: Check the entire vent run for blockages, sagging, or improper slope that could trap condensate.
 Ensure terminations are clear outside.

-• Step 2 – Check condensate drainage: Verify the condensate trap and drain line are clear so condensate can leave the heat exchanger.
+• Step 2 – Check condensate drainage: Verify that the condensate trap and drain line are clear so condensate can leave the heat exchanger.
 A flooded exchanger can cause abnormal flue temperatures.

-• Step 3 – Visual check of heat exchanger: With the burner removed (by a professional if necessary), inspect the stainless steel heat exchanger for heavy scale or soot.
+• Step 3 – Visual check of the heat exchanger: With the burner removed (by a professional if necessary), inspect the stainless steel heat exchanger for heavy scale or soot.
 Cleaning requires proper tools and should be done by a technician.

 • Step 4 – Sensor inspection: Locate the flue gas temperature sensor on the flue outlet of the Triangle Tube boiler.
-Ensure it is firmly mounted and wiring is intact.
+Ensure it is firmly mounted and the wiring is intact.

 • Call a technician: Flue gas overtemperature often indicates combustion or scaling issues.
 A licensed technician must perform combustion analysis, clean the heat exchanger, and replace the flue gas sensor if needed.